abhnvx/Blockchain-Class-Notes/README.md

 #### Types of Blockchain
 Public Blockchain
-- Anyone can be a node in public network and submit transactions
+- Anyone can be a node in a public network and submit transactions
 - Example: $BTC, $ETH

 Private Blockchain